 - Not to mention IRL, a stereo system is detrimental to racing, as it adds dead weight to the car and serves no useful purpose whatsoever.
-Unless your trying to attract females.....
+Unless you're trying to attract females.....

-- Tapkar was a gag character during Dragon Ball Zs World Games Saga who's in show stint was as a Fragile Speedster, but in Score's original Dragon Ball Z card game his card powers were so over powered not only was he banned, they named a redemption after him.
+- Tapkar is a gag character during the World Games Saga whose in-show stint is as a Fragile Speedster, but in Score's original Dragon Ball Z card game his card powers are so overpowered not only was he banned, they named a redemption after him.

-- The still limping (maybe crawling?) game community (as of 2011) discovered the Supreme West Kai, who only shows up in a Flash Back, was far superior to all the older strategies.
+- The still-limping (maybe crawling?) game community (as of 2011) discovered the Supreme West Kai, who only shows up in a Flash Back, is far superior to all the older strategies.

 - Weiss Schwarz is guilty of this in a narrativistic instead of mechanical way.
 This game runs on Rule of Cool versus Rule of Cute; it tries to replicate the awesome (or heartwarming, or sad) moment of the licensed anime in its cards.
 To do that, it allows itself to print several different version of the same characters, even if it's just a minor or situational variation.
 The downside of this, owing to the limit of cards in each expansion, is that characters whose appearances are few and far between gets less cards and decks built around them are less versatile (if building such deck is even possible)— even if they are far more capable in-story than the spotlight-hogging main characters.